Properties of solids

 face centered unit cell

-These three cubic unit cells illustrate the regularity in crystal lattice structures.
+These three cubic unit cells illustrate the basic building block and regularity in crystal lattices.
 The repetition of these unit cells produces a total solid.

 Number of atoms in a unit cell: SCC